GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 these codes which runs after my hijack (stripe image for example).
-A similar case happened with the extended level names and the extended extened version too.
+A similar case happened with the extended level names and the extended extended version too.
 Both are unmodified incompatible too but at least my patch includes the former (or rather a recreation but what ever).